( 4.6 Average / 16 Ratings )

 This board is very high quality and great thoughtful design targeted for iTX/SFF cases.
 I'm using an M.2 drive and the heatsink is a welcome addition and also the on board audio is very good.
 I had no issues driving my V-MODAs headphones through the inbuilt soundcard.

 I chose this motherboard amid a number of cheaper options for several reasons.
-At the time it was ordered, I hadn't decided on an OC processor or not and I wanted to have the overclocking alternative to remain open.
-Another selling point was its dual M.2 drive slots, something unique to all the other 1151 itx motherboards.
-Most of my other successful builds, even though they were completed 10 years ago, were done on higher-end ASUS mobos and all lasted the life of the systems.
-Finally, I found a $10 off coupon online that clinched the deal for my first purchase from SuperBiiz for $181 delivered incl. tax.
+Most of my other successful builds, even though the newest was completed 10 years ago, were done on higher-end ASUS motherboards and all lasted the life of the systems.
+Buying a cheap motherboard is truly a false economy and spending an extra hundo or so will pay dividends daily for the life of the system.
+A direct selling point was its dual M.2 drive slots, something unique to all the other 1151 itx motherboards.
+Finally, I found a $10-off coupon online that clinched the deal for my first purchase from SuperBiiz for $181 delivered incl. tax.

 My case has one exhaust fan and two intake fans.
-The Asus Z270i Motherboard only has three fan headers case, cpu, and AIO pump (not unusual for the small boards).
-This necessitates buying a splitter to run both intake fans together from the MB.
-However, the AIO pump runs the fan at 1000-1100 rpm when cold which is a little fast, I think I'll spring for a three-way fan splitter.
+The Asus Z270i Motherboard only has three cooling headers: case, cpu, and AIO pump (not unusual for small boards).
+This necessitates buying a 3-way splitter to run all three case fans together from the MB.

 POSTing and entering BIOS did not go well initially.
 My trusty ACER monitor showed no signal for the first half-dozen of attempts but eventually the BIOS screen appeared.
 Entry into the BIOS was still intermittent but eventually became consistent after about an hour of fiddling.
 Once Windows 10 was installed, the machine booted consistently every time.
 Boot times are about 20 seconds from the NVMe drive.